juoceano/lecture_figures/README.md

+# Notebook gallery

-# Figures for lectures in oceanography
+Figures, and the notebook used to create them, for lectures in oceanography.